UTF-32

-UTF-32 (32-bit Unicode Transformation Format) is a fixed-length encoding used to encode Unicode code points that uses exactly 32 bits (four bytes) per code point (but a number of leading bits must be zero as there are far fewer than 232 Unicode code points, needing actually only 21 bits).
-UTF-32 is a fixed-length encoding, in contrast to all other Unicode transformation formats, which are variable-length encodings.
+UTF-32 (32-bit Unicode Transformation Format), sometimes called UCS-4, is a fixed-length encoding used to encode Unicode code points that uses exactly 32 bits (four bytes) per code point (but a number of leading bits must be zero as there are far fewer than 232 Unicode code points, needing actually only 21 bits).
+In contrast, all other Unicode transformation formats are variable-length encodings.
 Each 32-bit value in UTF-32 represents one Unicode code point and is exactly equal to that code point's numerical value.

 The main advantage of UTF-32 is that the Unicode code points are directly indexed.
 Finding the Nth code point in a sequence of code points is a constant-time operation.
 In contrast, a variable-length code requires linear-time to count N code points from the start of the string.
 This makes UTF-32 a simple replacement in code that uses integers that are incremented by one to examine each location in a string, as was commonly done for ASCII.
-However, Unicode code points are rarely processed in complete isolation, such as combining character sequences and for emoji.
+Novice programmers often vastly overestimate how useful this is.

 The main disadvantage of UTF-32 is that it is space-inefficient, using four bytes per code point, including 11 bits that are always zero.
-Characters beyond the BMP are relatively rare in most texts (except for e.g. texts with some popular emojis), and can typically be ignored for sizing estimates.
+Characters beyond the BMP are relatively rare in most texts (except, for example, in the case of texts with some popular emojis), and can typically be ignored for sizing estimates.
 This makes UTF-32 close to twice the size of UTF-16.
 It can be up to four times the size of UTF-8 depending on how many of the characters are in the ASCII subset.